-These drops may cause focussing difficulty and make it unsuitable to drive home.
-We would therefore recommend taking a taxi or public transport if there is no one else that can take you.
+These drops may cause focussing difficult and make it unsuitable to drive home.
+We would therefore recommend taking a taxi, or public transport if there is no one else that can take you.

-Although waiting times are improving, you may like to take a good book with you to while away the time.
+Although waiting times are improving, you may like to take a good book with your to while away the time.